kkaran0908/LSTM-Data-Preparation/README.md

 2. Write the code in the same repo which contain DataPrepLSTM
 3. I have provided the sample ipynb file and dataset, you can use that file to understand the working of the package.

+### Install the package in your system
+1. Go to the repository "LSTM Data Preparation" in your system, and use command "pip install ." to install the package for global use

 ### You can use below methods:

 To import the package,